-- Tilt the steering wheel all the way up and put the left armrest down. - Move the seat rearward fully and then ahead a few inches. - Swivel the seat to the right until it just contacts the steering wheel, then move the seat ahead all the way to clear the steering wheel. - Swivel the seat the rest of the way to face the living area. - Collapse the steering column all the way and position the tilt wheel down to provide maximum clearance to recline the seat. - Reverse the procedure to face the seat forward.
+- Tilt the steering wheel all the way up and put the left armrest down. - Move the seat rearward fully and then ahead a few inches. - Swivel the seat to the right until it just contacts the steering wheel, then move the seat ahead all the way to clear the steering wheel. - Swivel the seat the rest of the way to face the living area. - Position the tilt wheel down and to provide maximum clearance to recline the seat. - Reverse the procedure to face the seat forward.